curl/curl/tests/FILEFORMAT.md

 # curl test suite file format

-The curl test suite's file format is very simple and extensible, closely resembling XML.
+The curl test suite's file format is simple and extendable, closely resembling XML.
 All data for a single test case resides in a single ASCII file.
 Labels mark the beginning and the end of all sections, and each label must be written in its own line.
 Comments are either XML-style (enclosed with `<!--` and `-->`) or shell script style (beginning with `#`) and must appear on their own lines and not alongside actual test data.
 Most test data files are syntactically valid XML, although a few files are not (lack of support for character entities and the preservation of CR/LF characters at the end of lines are the biggest differences).